EBD-CREST/HuronFS/README.md

 ![Picture1.jpg](https://bitbucket.org/repo/8xdeRp/images/4105842247-Picture1.jpg)

-1. HuronFS is a on-demand distributed burst buffer system to burst I/O throughput.
-HuronFS supports general TCP/IP protocol that can be widely used.
-HuronFS also supports high performance network such as Infiniband via CCI framework.
+1. HuronFS is an on-demand distributed burst buffer system to accelerate I/O. HuronFS supports the general TCP/IP protocol that can be widely used.
+HuronFS also supports high performance network such as Infiniband via the CCI framework.
 HuronFS is an update of CloudBB.

-2. HuronFS consists of the following three kinds of nodes:
+2. HuronFS consists of the following three kind of nodes:

     * Master node:
 Master nodes are the metadata servers.